IanABarry/IanABarry.github.io/pages/wax_figures.md

 <br><img src="sue_rees.jpg"
      width="500"
      height="400" />
-<br>Left to right: Sue Rees, Dr. Justin Parkoff, Sam Watson, Tom York, and myself in front of the restored wax figures at a gala held to honor Ms. Rees' work (February 2023).
+<br><i>Left to right: Sue Rees, Dr. Justin Parkoff, Sam Watson, Tom York, and myself in front of the restored wax figures at a gala held to honor Ms. Rees' work (February 2023).</i>

 <br>
 <br><p>The gravity of the moment Ms. Rees saw her sculptures again wasn't lost on me.
 When I had first been invited to clean her sculptures in preparation for restoration, I never imagined we would reconnect with the artist who created them.
 Ms. Rees passed her 100th birthday in winter 2022.
 It was a privilege to be present when she was reconnected with her work.</p>